indykite/indykite-sdk-python/jarvis_sdk/README.md

 If you run the package against a local system, then it requires an additional ca.pem file.
 To set the file's path, please use the `CAPEM` variable point to the `ca.pem` file.

-It is highly suggested that you use absolute paths for the files
+It is highly suggested that you use absolute paths for the files.

 ### Running the sdk with the api.py script